-There is a terrible myth that breast milk turns sour when menstrual cycles return, this is not true.
+There is a terrible myth that breast milk turns sour when menstrual cycles return, but this is not true.
 When there is less milk in the breasts, your breast milk might taste a little salty.
 Your baby may pull away from the breast because of this.
-That's okay, just keep trying; they will eventually take the breast, and your milk supply will return to normal within a few days.
+That's okay.
+Just keep trying; they will eventually take the breast, and your milk supply will return to normal within a few days.
 Breast massage is a great way to increase milk supply and reduce sodium content in milk.

 Coping With Period Pains

 Blood calcium levels drop mid-cycle until about day three after your period.
 This drop in calcium causes a decrease in milk production as well as nipple tenderness and cramping.

 Taking a daily dose of calcium (1000 - 1500mg) and magnesium (400 - 750mg), especially during the week before and during your period, will minimize the drop in milk production and prevent nipple tenderness and uterine cramping too.
 Calcium and magnesium should be taken together, as that much calcium should never be taken alone.
 They can also be taken for one whole month to regulate menstrual cycles.
 Evening primrose (1 per day) can be taken to relieve nipple tenderness too.

 Can you fall pregnant while breastfeeding if your period has returned?

 Yes, you should consider yourself fertile once your period has returned.

 What about pregnancy before the first sign of ovulation?

 If you understand how the menstruation cycle works, you will know that ovulation comes a few days before a period.
 You may, therefore, become fertile before you see a period.

 It is crucial that you look into breastfeeding-safe birth control methods once you have had your first period unless you want to conceive.